klattimer/LGWebOSRemote/README.md

     $ python lgtv.py on
     $ python lgtv.py off

+    # If you have the youtube plugin
     $ python lgtv.py openYoutubeURL https://www.youtube.com/watch?v=dQw4w9WgXcQ

+    # Otherwise, this works reasonably well
+    $ python lgtv.py openBrowserAt https://www.youtube.com/tv#/watch?v=dQw4w9WgXcQ

 ## Caveats

 You need to auth with the TV before being able to use the on command as it requires the mac address.

+## Bugs

+I couldn't test youtube because it seems the app isn't installed and not available to download right now maybe they're updating it?